 Time for a reality check

-One of the main reasons people fail to achieve their goal is that it was not realistic in the first place.
+One of the main reasons people fail to achieve their goals is that it was not realistic in the first place.

 There’s nothing wrong with aiming high, dreaming big, or wanting to accomplish great things.
 I applaud you for it, but make sure that when you’re setting your goals, you don’t overreach yourself.
 In other words, make absolutely sure that your goal is realistic.
 An unrealistic goal is almost impossible to achieve.